REFEDS/eduperson/eduperson-202001.md

 (after, for example, a period of dormancy).
 That is, they MUST be unique in space and over time.

+*Notes*

-*Notes *This attribute provides a historical record of ePPN values associated with an entry, provided the values are not subject to reassignment.
+This attribute provides a historical record of ePPN values associated with an entry, provided the values are not subject to reassignment.
 It is permissible to reassign ePPN values, but doing so precludes the use of this attribute; consumers must be able to assume that a historical ePPN value is associated with exactly one entry for all time.
-As an identifier that may be based on a user\'s name, values of ePPN may change over time, and this creates problems for applications that are limited in their capacity to accommodate less friendly identifiers.
+As an identifier that may be based on a user's name, values of ePPN may change over time, and this creates problems for applications that are limited in their capacity to accommodate less friendly identifiers.
 To improve the user experience in such cases, applications